Sveta Bilyalova Sizzles In Plunge Top & Tight Pants In Three New Selfies

 The new series of three selfies has been liked over 277,000 times so far.
 They showed Sveta rocking a black top and tight pants, the latter which appeared to be a shade of dark purple.

-The first photo was a bathroom selfie, as Bilyalova rested her right hand by the sink and held the phone with her left hand.
+The first photo was a bathroom selfie, as Sveta rested her right hand by the sink and held the phone with her left hand.
 She looked at the phone screen and pursed her lips slightly.
 Her hair was pulled back in a slick, high ponytail.
 And her accessories included a Hamsa hand necklace, and large, heart-shaped hoop earrings.

-Behind the model, you could see a luxurious tub, marble walls, and large mirrors.
+Behind the model, fans could see a luxurious tub, marble walls, and large mirrors.

 The second and third photo and video were taken in the doorway of the bathroom.
 She stood in the middle of two, sliding doors and showed off her hourglass figure.
 Both of these updates showed Sveta from head-to-toe.
 It was possible to see that she completed her look with a pair of dark boots.

-The selfie video showed Bilyalova playing with her ponytail, after which she placed her right hand in front of her midriff and popped out her right leg.
+The selfie video showed Sveta playing with her ponytail, after which she placed her right hand in front of her midriff and popped out her right leg.

 The model’s fans raved about her new update in the comments section, with plenty of people focusing on her outfit.